DataDog/chaos-controller/docs/features.md

 ## Targeting

-**NEW:** StaticTargeting currently defaults to false.
-Please mention explicitely if you wish to activate it.
-[Read StaticTargeting](#StaticTargeting-(current-default-behaviour)).
+**NEW**: StaticTargeting is set to `false` by default.
+If you'd rather have Static Targeting as the default behaviour of the controller in your deployement, you can now change this in the [configmap](https://github.com/DataDog/chaos-controller/blob/master/chart/values.yaml#L34).
+If unspecified, the controller will default the field to false.

 The `Disruption` resource uses [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to target pods and nodes.
 The controller will retrieve all pods or nodes matching the given label selector and will randomly select a number (defined in the `count` field) of matching targets.
 It's possible to specify multiple label selectors, in which case the controller will select from targets that match all of them.
 Once applied, you can see the targeted pods/nodes by describing the `Disruption` resource.

 **NOTE:** If you are targeting pods, the disruption must be created in the same namespace as the targeted pods.

-### DynamicTargeting (default)
+### Dynamic Targeting (default)
 By default, there is a constant re-targeting for disruptions.
 This means at any given time, any target within the selector's scope will be added to the target list and be disrupted.
 Although default, this is to use with care as a disruption gone wrong can quickly get out of control: per example, a disruption targeting 100% of an application's pod will affect all existing **and** future pods which can appear once the disruption started.
 As long as this 100% disruption exists, there will be no spared pod.

 `DynamicTargeting` behaviour design choices:

 - the controller will consider as a still-alive target any pod that exists - regardless of its state.
 - the controller will reconcile/update its targets list on any chaos or selector pod movement (create, update, delete)

-### StaticTargeting
+### Static Targeting

-Activate `StaticTargeting` to limit the disruption to a single target selection step at the disruption's creation.
+Activate `StaticTargeting` in the Disruption spec to limit the disruption to a single target selection step at the disruption's creation.
 It allows for more controlled disruption impact and propagation, as the targets will never change and _can_ be compensated for in case they are made useless.
 Its major limit is not being able to follow targets through deployments/rollouts.

+If you'd rather have Static Targeting be the default mode for the controller, switch the dedicated [configmap field](https://github.com/DataDog/chaos-controller/blob/master/chart/values.yaml#L34) to `true`.

 ### Targeting safeguards